 Alumni in Retailing

-Several Gator grads, who worked closely with the Center for Retailing while attending the University of Florida, have thriving careers in the industry.
-They have generously allowed the Center for Retailing to provide their career and contact information.
+Several Gator grads, who worked closely with the Miller Center while attending the University of Florida, have thriving careers in the industry.
+They have generously allowed the Miller Center to provide their career and contact information.
 Students are encouraged to contact these successful graduates with any questions or concerns they may have.

 I worked at jcpenney while going to school as a way to make some extra money and wound up loving the pace and excitement of the environment.
 Majoring in accounting, I decided to try the Finance side of retailing versus going the traditional public accounting route.
 What a great decision. jcpenney gave me the chance to work with hundreds and hundreds of people, move around the country, travel to many places, work in many environments and have the time of my life.